Rolodophone/nea/report/report.md

 There will be several methods of switching between the 2 levels.
 First, there will be the self-explanatory staircases and ladders, which appear from time to time, and offer an easy way to go up or down.
 But you should also be able to jump up on top of a table on the ground level and jump up, grabbing hold of the banister and climbing over it onto the first floor.
 Furthermore, if you are on the upper level and wish to descend, you should be able to climb over the banister, and drop to the floor, and roll.
 If you fail to time the roll correctly, you will receive fall damage.
 These last two methods will be difficult to pull off (especially to pull off quickly), so they will be an alternative method aimed at experienced players, and are intended to add more variety to the game.

+Above is my initial description of the game.
+Since writing the rest of the analysis, I have decided to add some features and I've decided in more detail how the game will work.
+The description above is still correct, it's just missing those extra features.
+See my objectives for a more comprehensive description of my game.

 ### Controls

 My initial idea was to have the player's movement fully automatic, controlled by an intelligent algorithm, however now I think that moving around is part of the fun and the strategy.
 I will still have to write that intelligent algorithm to control the movement of the enemies.